hostmobility/mx4-wiki/README.md

 		return 0;
 	}
 ```
+#### Multiplexed digital IO
+Devices with IO pins with multiple functions, digital IO and LIN, must disable LIN before
+using the digital IO functionality.
+This is controled via the virtual gpios
+LINx enabled.
+When the LIN channel is disabled the

 ### Analog

 The ADC conversions are managed by the co-processor and the values are exposed as sysfiles.